-The provision for income taxes differs from the result which would be obtained by applying the combined Canadian federal and provincial statutory tax rate of 24% (December 31, 2019 - 26.0%) to loss before taxes.
-The statutory tax rate decreased from 26% to 24% due to a decrease in the provincial tax rate on July 1, 2020.
+The provision for income taxes differs from the result which would be obtained by applying the combined Canadian federal and provincial statutory tax rate of 23% (December 31, 2020 - 24.0%) to loss before taxes.
+The statutory tax rate decreased due to a decrease in the provincial tax rate on July 1, 2020.